amida-tech/recruitment-registry/api/docs/api.md

 }
 ```

 Property `title` is shown in listings of consent documents and `type` is designed to be used by clients for [SAGE](#sage) support where various icons can be shown based on type.
-Once you have the JSON definition of a consnt type, it can be simply posted
+Once you have the JSON definition of a consent type, it can be posted

 ```js
 let consentTypeTOUId = null;